zhill/enterprise-docs/content/docs/installation/helm/gke/_index.md

 weight: 3
 ---

-This document will walkthrough the installation of Anchore Enterprise on a Google Kubernetes Engine (GKE) cluster.
+This document will walkthrough the installation of Anchore Enterprise on a Google Kubernetes Engine (GKE) cluster and expose it on the public internet.
 ## Prerequisites

 - A running GKE cluster with worker nodes launched.
 See [GKE Documentation](https://cloud.google.com/kubernetes-engine/docs/) for more information on this setup.
 - [Helm](https://helm.sh/) client and server installed and configured with your GKE cluster.
+- [Anchore CLI](https://docs.anchore.com/current/docs/installation/anchore_cli/) installed on local host.

 Once you have a GKE cluster up and running with worker nodes launched, you can verity via the followiing command.